robotology/find-superquadric/README.md

 # find-superquadric
-Run optimization problem to find out the best superquadric that fits a given partial point cloud.
+Solve an optimization problem to find out the best superquadric that fits a given partial point cloud.

 ### Note
-The superquadric is parametrized in terms of its center, the shape, the principal axes and a rotation angle around the z-axis, in order to account for objects that are supposed to be lying on a table parallel to the x-y plane, while keeping things simple :wink:
+The superquadric is parametrized in terms of its center, the shape, the principal axes and a rotation angle around the z-axis, in order to account for objects that are supposed to be lying on a table parallel to the x-y plane (to keep things simple :wink:)

 The equation of the superquadric is the following: